-The Equity and Access Committee has identified funds that are available on a one-time-only basis for programming or initiatives that support Goal 4 of the University Plan.
-One-time-only funds will be allocated for programs and/or activities that involve and impact the largest number of students, faculty, and staff in FY 2015.
+The Equity and Access Committee has identified funds that are available on a One-Time-Only basis for programming or initiatives that support Goal 4 of the University Plan.
+One-Time-Only funds will be allocated for programs and/or activities that involve and impact the largest number of students, faculty, and staff in Fall 2016.
 It is the responsibility of the individuals requesting funds to provide as much information as possible when seeking support.
 In addition, supporting materials should be attached to all requests to better define activities, functions, or programs.
 Below, please find specific criteria, which should be reviewed prior to submitting requests.

-This request is primarily for proposals for events that will take place in Fall 2014.
-For more information please visit us at www.txstate.edu/oea.
+This request is primarily for proposals for events that will take place in Fall 2016.

-Individuals, departments, offices or student/university organizations interested in submitting funding proposals for Fall 2014 must use the One-Time-only Funding Request Form attached below.
+Individuals, departments, offices or student/university organizations interested in submitting funding proposals for Fall 2016 must use the One-Time-Only Funding Request Form attached below.
 Forms and related materials must be submitted electronically to the Equity and Access Committee c/o Dr. Gilda Garcia at firstname.lastname@example.org.
 Dr. Garcia will notify all funding requesters following the committee’s final funding decisions.
-Funds must be expended by August 31, 2015.
+Funds must be expended by August 31, 2017.
 Allocated funds not spent by this date will be returned to the Equity and Access Committee.
-Please contact Cynthia Prado at the Office of Equity and Access at 512.245.2539 for further information.
+Please contact Ms. Cynthia Prado in the Office of Equity and Access at 512.245.2539 for further information.

-- NEW Activities supported last year by the Equity and Access Committee will not be considered.
+An activity supported in Fall 2015 or Spring/Summer 2016 by the Equity and Access Committee will not be considered.

 4.1 Attract and retain a diverse faculty and staff.

-4.3 Enhance recruitment, retention, and support programs for all racial, ethnic, and
+4.3 Enhance student recruitment, retention, and support programs for all racial, ethnic, gender-based and international groups.

 4.5 Seek historically underutilized business suppliers.